One avoidable death every 86.4 seconds. Updated in real time.

 Ethical & Moral Breakdown:

-While Ford posed as a stabilizing figure, he quietly greenlit military and economic support for genocidal regimes, including Indonesia’s brutal invasion of East Timor in 1975.
-Just hours after meeting with Suharto, Ford and Kissinger gave the nod — and Indonesia launched a full-scale assault that left over 100,000 Timorese dead, many executed, raped, or disappeared.
+While Ford posed as a stabilizing figure, he quietly greenlit military and economic support for genocidal regimes, including Indonesia's brutal invasion of East Timor in 1975.
+Just hours after meeting with Suharto, Ford and Kissinger gave the nod β and Indonesia launched a full-scale assault that left over 100,000 Timorese dead.
 U.S. weapons were used.
 U.S. aid kept flowing.

 Key Policies & Their Toll: